AndreiKachur/crunchy-boots/README.md

 react-icons
 react-phone-number-input

-I used fake db.json, json-server, BEM-methodology
+Also I used json-server, BEM-methodology.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 To run project: